Murder of Alison Shaughnessy: Murder

-On Monday 3 June 1991, Alison finished work at 5:00 p.m. as usual, and made her way home to Vardens Road.
+On 3 June 1991, Alison finished work at 5:00 p.m. as usual, and made her way home to Vardens Road.
 She had told colleagues that she was planning to soon have children with John.
 She wanted to move away with John to Ireland to start a family there.

 Later that evening, John was given a lift home from the Churchill Clinic to the flat in Vardens Road by Michelle Taylor.
 Michelle came in with him, supposedly because she "wanted to say hello to Alison", and at 8:30 p.m. they entered, revealing Alison lying in a pool of blood at the top of the stairs.
 She was dead and had been stabbed 54 times.

 Murder inquiry

 Initial investigations

 It was immediately clear that Alison had been the victim of a frenzied attack.
 She was lying fully-clothed on her front in the landing with visible stab wounds on her hands and her legs.
 Only three of the wounds were considerably deep, while the others were mostly "pin-prick" type wounds.
-The pathologist described these wounds, and the amount of them, as unnecessary, since it would not have been needed to stab her 54 times to kill her.
+The pathologist described these wounds, and the number of them, as unnecessary, since it would not have taken 54 stabs to kill her.
 He said that it was a clear case of rage, and said it was clear that someone was "venting strong emotions that had been bottled up for a long time".
 The pathologist also concluded from the shallow depths of the wounds that the attacker was a woman, since they had not been made by someone of great strength.
-The attack would not have taken any longer than 2-3 minutes.
+The attack would not have taken any longer than 2–3 minutes.
 It appeared Alison had fought with her assailant after being attacked, and was still conscious when the killer inflicted another 24 wounds to the front of her body, cutting her neck and windpipe.
 Her murderer had continued to stab her even after she fell to the floor.

 Alison had arrived home at 5:37 p.m., and police believed that she had been killed minutes after entering the flat.
 However, there was no sign of a break-in, and she had taken time to pick up the post as she came in, suggesting to police that she felt comfortable with her killer(s) as they came in with her.
 The police therefore concluded that she likely knew her attacker.
 Examinations were made of the windows of the flat, the drainpipe outside and the exterior roof, and these proved that no one had attempted forced entry.
 Had an intruder climbed the drainpipe or climbed onto the flat roof they almost certainly would have left fingerprints, shoemarks or scuffing by hands or feet, but experts found no such evidence.

 John was found to have a cast-iron alibi for the murder (having been at work at the time) and so was eliminated from inquiries.